sourcebroker/t3api/Documentation/Operations/Index.rst

     You can determine multiple operations of each type for every property, but keep in mind that first collection operation and first item operation are treated as the main operations.
 It means that:

-    - The path of the first collection operation is used in the main endpoint (@todo ref to main endpoint)
+    - The path of the first collection operation is used in the :ref:`main endpoint <operations_main-endpoint>`.
     - The path of the first item operation is used to define resource IRI (``@id`` property).

 Supported operation methods